The law allows victims of crimes several ways to recover compensation for their losses. Victims (or in some cases, their family members) may:

 - Lawsuits when an employee is assaulted by a coworker,

 - Domestic violence lawsuits.

-To help you better understand how crime victims can obtain compensation in California, our California personal injury lawyers discuss, below:
+To help you better understand how crime victims can obtain compensation, our California personal injury lawyers discuss, below:

 - 1. The difference between a civil lawsuit and a criminal trial